jaropis/welch_for_RR/README.md

-**I do not think this is the correct approach to calculating the spectrum of the RR intervals time series** so use responsibly and do not use this repository to justify your use of Welch for RR.
+**I do not think this is the correct approach to calculating the spectrum of the RR intervals time series** so use responsibly and do not use the existence of this repository to justify your use of Welch for RR.